As an Amazon Associate I earn from qualifying purchases.

 You might be surprised at how common it is for very large companies to also sell on eBay.
 They do so to cut out people like you and I who want to make money on the system.

-As an eBay drop shipper you will always get the short end of the stick.
-Where you choose to dropship from China (via Alibaba) or from a local shop, it’s your job to make sure everything happens the way it’s supposed to.
+As an eBay drop shipper, you will always get the short end of the stick.
+Whether you choose to dropship from China (via Alibaba) or from a local shop, it’s your job to make sure everything happens the way it’s supposed to.
 It’s your job to ensure that items are shipped on time, arrive undamaged, etc. And if something is wrong?
 It’s you that has to take the blame…and it will usually cost you money.

-So you still want to try it?
+Still In?
 Here’s how to make money dropshipping on eBay: